Supplemental Locomotive Intructions

 The following notes are given as recommendations in addition to the instructions given in the manufacturers operating instructions.
 These additional instructions should not be used to supercede any instructions given in the Operating Manual and are offered only as additional information.
 When in doubt, follow the Manufacturers Operating Manual or contact the manufacturer’s service department at the appropriate number listed below.

 1) Examine the packing material carefully.
 Use the straps, plastic wrapping or handholds provided to remove the locomotive from the box.
 Do not attempt to pull the locomotive out of the box by grabbing a piece of the locomotive and pulling on it!
-You may break or bend small detail parts or bend the side rods.
+You may break or bend small detail parts such as handrails or side rods.
 Save the packing material for when you need to repackage the locomotive.
 You may void your warranties or return privilege if you return a locomotive that it is not packed in the original packaging.

 2) Your locomotive needs to be lubricated.
 These units are shipped dry from the factory to prevent oil or grease from spilling out onto the factory paint.
 Just like your automobile, your locomotive needs a few drops of oil from time to time.
 It is usually best to lube your locomotive after every 40-50 hours of operation.
 NEVER use WD40 or 3-in-1 Oil on your locomotive.
 You need to use a plastic compatible synthetic oil or grease.
 Most hobby shops carry the Woodland Scenics brand or the Labelle brand of hobby oils.
 A light to medium weight oil will work on gears and metal-to-metal parts.
 A white lithium grease or Teflon grease works well on gears and gearboxes.
 DON’T overdo it.
 A little oil or grease goes a long way.

 3) The smoke unit may also need to be refilled.
 Most smoke units require 10-20 drops of fluid to properly lubricate the wick in the smoke unit.
 DO NOT OVER FILL.
 You must keep the smoke unit saturated with fluid or the wick will burn up and have to be replaced.
-If you do not want to operate the smoke unit, there is usually an on/off switch located under the locomotive, which you can turn off.
+If you do not want to operate the smoke unit, there is usually an on/off switch located under the locomotive which you can turn off.
 See your locomotive instruction sheet for the location of this switch.

 5) These locomotives feature the newest technology available to the electronics market today.
 Many new locomotives have 16 bit digital sound systems, circuit boards and other advanced electronics.
 It is very important that you take precautions to avoid sparking or other electrical damage to your locomotive.